ooni/ooni.org/content/about/data-policy.md

 that OONI Probe users are able to customize their testing depending on their threat model and what they feel comfortable with.

-To this end, we provide settings in the OONI Probe apps that enable users to **opt out** from various different types of data collection and publication.
+To this end, we provide settings in OONI software that enable users to **opt out** from various different types of data collection and publication.
 We also enable OONI Probe users to test the URLs of their choice.